h-ucchi/furima-37078/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_many :comments, through: :users
+- belongs_to :item